Rinny-Inc/CompressedPaper/README.md

 # CompressedPaper

-Working on it since 2016
+Working on it since 2016.

+Everything I've done is commented -> // Rinny